Warith AL Maawali

 Conclusion:

-For cloud backup I personally use the Amazon RRS S3 then move it to S3 Glacier Amazon account along with CloudBerry with client based encryption because I want more control over a reliable service.
-Please visit this post to see how I fully backup Linux service to Amazon S3 service.
+For cloud backup I use the Amazon RRS S3 then move it to S3 Glacier Amazon account along with CloudBerry with client-based encryption because I want more control over a reliable service.
+Please visit this post to see how I fully back up Linux service to Amazon S3 service.

 Latest update I have moved from Amazon services to Google Cloud and I am so happy with it.
 You can manage it with CloudBerry Backup tool.

-You can visit this Wikipedia page for full comparison of online backup services.
+You can visit this Wikipedia page for a full comparison of online backup services.

 That’s all you need to know on how to store your backups securely.
 To know more about encryption please read this document.